Johnny-Hu-406/ai-factory-detection/README.md

 # :factory: AI Factory Detection
-**Train a gold finger detection model and deploy on real factory environment.**
+**Develop a machine learning model capable of detecting gold fingers and deploy it in a real-world factory environment.**

 # Feature

-- Detect Gold finger decfct on a PCB image or video
+- Develop an image or video analysis system using machine learning techniques to detect defects in gold fingers on printed circuit boards (PCBs).
-- Deployment to Intel platforms
+- Deploy the gold finger defect detection system on Intel platforms for optimal performance and efficiency.

 # Detection Example